Unsupervised Point Cloud Representation Learning with Deep Neural Networks: A Survey: Background

 \subsection{Basic concepts}

-To make a clear representation, we first define the terms used in the remaining sections.
+We first define all relevant terms and concepts that are to be used in the ensuing sections.

-\textbf{Point cloud data:} A point cloud $P$ is a set of vectors $P=\{p_1,...,p_N\}$ where each vector represents a point $p_i=[C_i, A_i]$.
-Here, $C_i\in \mathbf{R}^{1\times 3}$ means 3D coordinate $(x_i,y_i,z_i)$ of the point; $A_i$ is the feature attribute of the point, which is optional and various due to 3D sensors and applications, \textit{e.g.} RGB value, LiDAR intensity value, normal value, etc.
+\textbf{Point cloud data:} A point cloud $P$ is a set of vectors $P=\{p_1,...,p_N\}$ where each vector represents one point $p_i=[C_i, A_i]$.
+Here, $C_i\in \mathbf{R}^{1\times 3}$ refers to 3D coordinate $(x_i,y_i,z_i)$ of the point, and $A_i$ refers to feature attributes of the point such as RGB values, LiDAR intensity, normal values, etc., which are optional and variational depending on 3D sensors as well as applications.